 No, unlike a termination, employers in Ontario do not have to provide notice, a temporary layoff is effective immediately.

 How long is a temporary layoff in Ontario?

 Under normal circumstances, prior to COVID-19, temporary layoffs could last up to 13 weeks in a consecutive 20-week period.
 If this amount of time is exceeded, it would be considered a constructive dismissal, unless the employer provides substantial payments to the employee.
 However, even with substantial payments, the layoff cannot exceed 35 weeks in a consecutive 52-week period.

-On September 3, 2020, the Ontario government introduced Regulation 492/20 to the Employment Standards Act, which allows employers to keep employees on temporary layoff until January 2, 2021, if the layoff is due to reasons related to the COVID-19 pandemic.
+On September 3, 2020, the Ontario government introduced Regulation 492/20 to the Employment Standards Act, and subsequently amended the Regulation, which allows employers to keep employees on temporary layoff until July 3, 2021, if the layoff is due to reasons related to the COVID-19 pandemic.
 However, those affected by the reduction in hours or temporarily laid off will still have access to judge-made remedies, such as constructive dismissal and breach of contract at common law.

 Do you lose your benefits if you are on a temporary layoff?